Life Without Angst? Impossible!

 Rosie – Nope!
 Admitting powerlessness doesn’t mean you are a victim.
 It just means that in this moment, in this human circumstance, you don’t have control or power to make things different in the world.
 It is a universal conundrum among human beings – to be powerless over a situation and not want to admit it.
 And, even if it did mean that you were a victim, the source of that too is that you are powerless over your circumstances.

 Bob – Well, for me, admitting that I’m powerless means that life sucks and it will never get better.
-I feel as though the world is going to Hell in a hand-basket.
+I feel as though the world is going to Hell.

 Rosie – Yep!
 That’s what it feels like for a lot of people.
 It’s such an uncomfortable experience.
 And most of us just want that feeling to go away.
 So, we do what we can do to ignore and distract ourselves from those feelings and from all the thoughts that are, in essence, the source of our angst.